 Now on to the Recipe!

-Flours + water + curd make a thick dough and when baking powder is added to this wet mix (when baking powder gets wet), it produces tiny bubbles in the batter which activates ONLY when the batter is added to the hot oil.
-These trapped bubbles when meets the hot oil, expands the batter, makes it fluffier (pic 6), which results in a lighter, crispier Jalebis.
-Other option!
-Jalebi Recipe
+Flours + water + curd make a thick dough, and when baking powder is added to this wet mix (when baking powder gets wet), it produces tiny bubbles in the batter which activates ONLY when the batter is added to the hot ghee.

-While squeezing the batter in oil, keep a precise movement of your hand.
+- While squeezing the batter in ghee, keep a precise movement of your hand.
 Move it in a clockwise direction to form a well-coordinated circle.

-If the oil is too hot, Jalebis will disperse as soon as it comes in contact with oil.
+- If ghee is too hot, Jalebis will disperse as soon as it comes in contact with ghee.
 Maintain moderate heat.